Ring home security cameras review

-Ring, renowned in the smart home security system sector, was founded in 2013 by Jamie Siminoff as Doorbot, a pioneering smart doorbell.
+Now one of the leading names in the smart home security system sector, Ring was founded in 2013 by Jamie Siminoff as Doorbot, a pioneering smart doorbell.
 This device enabled users to interact with visitors remotely via their smartphones.
-Over time, Ring has broadened its offerings to include a variety of security gadgets, including video doorbells, security cameras, and Ring Alarm, a full-fledged home surveillance system.

 Known for their easy installation and user-friendly design, Ring’s products cater to those who prefer a DIY approach to installation and security.
 The company’s acquisition by Amazon in 2018 further strengthened its foothold in the home security and smart home arenas.